pibarrg/Referral-Campaign-System/README.md

 | `make health`     | Testea /api/health vía Nginx        |
 | `make api-health` | Testea /api/health directo a la API |

 ---

-RESEMBRAR LA BASE
+## Reseed the Database

-Si cambias db/init.sql y quieres aplicar los nuevos datos:
+If you change db/init.sql and want to apply the updated seed:

-make nuke     # borra volúmenes y datos make up       # levanta todo (DB se re-semilla con init.sql)
+make nuke     # deletes volumes and data make up       # starts everything (DB is reseeded with init.sql)

 ---

-ESTRUCTURA DEL PROYECTO:
+## Project Structure

 Referral-Campaign-System/
 ├─ backend/